 BTW, if the menu was not bad enough, on their website, they did not remove the “learn more” from their WordPress theme which depicts a button although it’s a mouseover for “more information,” come on people.

-It’s All About the Gyudon at the Yoshinoya in Japan
+It is all about the gyudon at the Yoshinoya in Japan

 The secret to Yoshinoya’s success vs. Yoshinoya America is that Yoshinoya Japan only does Japanese food for Japanese people since 1899.

 Gyudon or gyu (beef) don (bowl) is what Yoshinoya is all about.
 It is savory dish that is not doused in teriyaki sauce like Americanized food chains (teriyaki sauce is not Japanese and it is Japanese-American).In 2022, Yoshinoya cites a “Growing respect for Japan’s food culture” in their annual report, but their core focus was to chase a demographic that does not care.

 I liked gyudon, I still like gyudon, but I do not go out and eat the gyudon at Yoshinoya America.
 If you want to know why, just look at what you get for ¥380M-¥680XL ($3.35-$5.99) at Yoshinoya in Japan which is gyudon done right… I should make a calendar diary of all the times I have eaten it because I like gyudon that much (do you?, do you like gyudon?!?).